Kong/kong/README.md

 ## Contributing

-Information about filing bug reports and contributing to Contributing to Kong can be found in the [CONTRIBUTING.md](https://github.com/Kong/kong/blob/master/CONTRIBUTING.md)files.
+Information about filing bug reports and contributing to Contributing to Kong can be found in the [CONTRIBUTING.md](https://github.com/Kong/kong/blob/master/CONTRIBUTING.md) files.
 Its intent is to be both an entry point for newcomers to the community (with various technical backgrounds), and a guide/reference for contributors and maintainers.
 For slightly more information, see Contributing.